 DI: What is your favorite material / platform / technology?

 SS : Our favorite material is wood.
-It brings warmth, texture, and timeless elegance to any space.
-Its versatility allows it to be used in various finishes and styles, creating both natural and refined atmospheres.
-As for technology, BIM (Building Information Modeling) is our go-to platform.
-It enhances the design process by providing a digital representation of a building, improving collaboration, accuracy, and efficiency throughout the project, and allowing for better decision-making and sustainability.
+It adds warmth, texture, and timeless elegance to any space.
+Its versatility allows us to use it in various styles and finishes, creating both natural and refined environments.
+As for technology, we rely on BIM (Building Information Modeling).
+It improves collaboration, precision, and efficiency throughout the design and construction process.
+BIM also supports better decision-making and helps us achieve more sustainable outcomes.

 DI: When do you feel the most creative?

-SS : We feel most creative when we are surrounded by a balance of inspiration and serenity.
-This can happen in quiet moments in nature, in the early morning hours when the world is still, or when collaborating with a team that shares different ideas.
-We find that creativity thrives when there is a sense of freedom to explore, along with energy focused on the task at hand.
+SS : We feel most creative when we’re surrounded by a balance of inspiration and serenity.
+This might be during quiet moments in nature, in the early morning hours when the world is still, or while collaborating with a team that brings diverse ideas to the table.
+Creativity thrives when there’s both the freedom to explore and the focus to dive deep into the work.

 DI: Which aspects of a design do you focus more during designing?